What is Porchfest?

-In Lawnridge Park, there will be artists and crafter booths; vendors with delicious food will be located throughout the event.
-Of course, there is a raffle with many donated prizes from Grants Pass companies.
+There will be a marketplace for artists and crafter booths located on the median strip on Washington Blvd.
+Vendors with delicious food will be located throughout the event.
+Of course, there is a raffle with many donated prizes.

 What should I bring with me?
 What should I leave at home?

 We advise you to bring folding chairs and blankets for seating in Lawnridge Park and in front of porches.

 Most of our vendors accept both cash and credit cards, so bring one or both for food and merchandise purchases.

 Is Porchfest walkable?
 And is it pet and child friendly?

 Yes – our route is only a few blocks long, and the streets where bands are performing are closed to make this event especially pedestrian, child and pet friendly.
 Friendly, well-behaved dogs on leashes are more than welcome.

 We love kids and kids love Porchfest – all of our music is family friendly, and Lawnridge Park has plenty of room for a little running around.

 There is limited handicapped parking in the Bethany Presbyterian Church at NW 5th Street entrance and NW Hawthorne Ave next to Lawnridge Park.